Stepa Stepanović: Siege of Adrianople

 At 5.30 am, Stepanović ordered Serbian troops to move in decisive attack on the front line, in order to help Bulgarian push on eastern sector, which fell around 8 am.
 At 8.30 am, two Ottoman officers came to Serbian 20th regiment to negotiate the surrender on the account of Shukri Pasha.
 Having not receiving any response, Pasha sent his adjutant to 20th regiment with message that Shukri Pasha wants to negotiate with General Stepanović.
 Stepanović replied that he was not authorized by the commander to conduct negotiations and that he should address General Ivanov.
 In the meantime Timok Division captured antipersonnel line and Danube Division captured point Papas-tepe.
 General Stepanović moved behind front lines of Danube regiments, and at 11 am was on Bekčitepe, near Marash, which was captured by 4th Serbian Regiment.
-At 11.30 am, Bulgarian officers came to Shukri Pasha’s headquarters, and he surrendered to General Ivanov at 12.15 pm, but he returned to his headquarters an hour later on his personal wish.
+At 11.30 am, Bulgarian officers came to Shukri Pasha's headquarters, and he surrendered to General Ivanov at 12.15 pm, but he returned to his headquarters an hour later on his personal wish.
 He was eventually captured by Serbian troops an hour later.

 After Adrianople fell, Stepanović formed combined detachment on 27 March and marched solemnly into the conquered city.
-Few days later, he ordered that on Chernomen, exactly on the place where according to history battle of Maritsa took place, a memorial should be held to the fallen heroes.
+Few days later, he ordered that on Chernomen, exactly on the place where according to history the Battle of Maritsa took place, a memorial should be held to the fallen heroes.
 According to the participants, it was striking and touching moment.
 Soon after, Stepanović started preparations to transport his army back to Serbia.
-Bulgarian government didn’t give him enough trains to transport his troops back, so he threatened that he will take his army back to Serbia on foot.
+Bulgarian government didn't give him enough trains to transport his troops back, so he threatened that he will take his army back to Serbia on foot.
 After this, Bulgarians relented and he transferred whole army from 1 April to 9 May.